-You can use the SetHSMPIN utility to add the HSM PIN to the registry of the additional application server.
-See the Setting the HSM PIN section in the Installation and Configuration Guide for details.
+You can use GenMaster to specify a registry key or to add the HSM PIN to the registry of the additional application server.
+See the Configuring the master keys for an additional application server section in the Installation and Configuration Guide for details.